Load Balancer overview

 A. You can create up to 50 Load Balancers per Region.

-Q. How many servers can I bind to a Load Balancer?
+Q. How many servers can I bind to 1 Load Balancer?

 A. A Load balancer can bind up to 100 servers.

-Q. Can multiple servers be applied to a Load Balancer?
+Q. Can multiple servers be applied to 1 Load Balancer?

-A. All servers in multiple zones can be applied to a Load Balancer.
+A. All servers in multiple zones can be applied to 1 Load Balancer.
 Also, you can apply the servers applied to other Load Balancers.

 Q. How do I set a Load Balancer domain name to the service domain?

-1. Click the Load Balancer to view the access information.
+1. Click the Load Balancer where you want to set the domain and view the access information.

 3. Click the [Add domain] button to add the domain.